 Day 7 - Good Bye Finland

 After breakfast, transfer to the airport in Kajaani.

 Adult prices are twin share per person unless otherwise specified.
 Please contact us for quad or triple share prices.
-Early indicative prices for 2020.
-0 - 3 year olds stay for free in a cot or extra bed with min 2 adults.

 There are special rates for children, depending on their age and their accommodation needs.
 There are many rooms in this hotel with interconnecting rooms.

 We can help you organize your train or air tickets to Kajaani.
 Skiing options are also available for you to enjoy before or after Christmas.